simonspa/corryvreckan/src/modules/AnalysisDUT/README.md

 **Status**: Work in progress

 ### Description
-Analysis module for CLICpix2 prototypes.
+Generic analysis module for all prototypes.
 This module is still work in progress, changes to functionality and behaviour are to be expected.

 ### Parameters
 * `time_cut_frameedge`: Parameter to discard telescope tracks at the frame edges (start and end of the current CLICpix2 frame).
 Defaults to `20ns`.